 A blank piece of paper can be intimidating – or inspiring – depending on your point of view and available tools.
-The stencils shown here make it easy to draw tiny house designs on any kind of paper… blank paper, graph paper, or in a bullet journal.
+The stencils shown here make it easy to draw tiny house designs on any kind of paper… blank paper, or graph paper.

 In the video below I should how you can use the preset wall sections of the exterior stencil to quickly map out the outline of the house, and then using the interior stencil draw the floor plan.
 Drawing tiny house designs this way is a lot of fun, and you can work-through a lot of ideas quickly.